verrazzano/docs/content/en/docs/networking/security/certificates.md

 </div>
 {{< /clipboard >}}

-In this example, `mynamespace` will be configured as the `clusterResourceNamespace` for the Verrazzano Cert-Manager instance when it is installed.
+   In this example, `mynamespace` will be configured as the `clusterResourceNamespace` for the Verrazzano cert-manager instance when it is installed.

 ## Use LetsEncrypt certificates